Victoria Drummond: Danae II

 The ship steamed north via North Shields in Northumberland to Methil Docks in Fife.
-There Cheek tried to give Drummond her notice on medical grounds, but doctor ashore stopped him.
-When the ship reached Aultbea in Ross Cheek sacked Drummond with 24 hours' notice, although she had signed on for two years.
+There Cheek tried to give Drummond her notice on medical grounds, but a doctor ashore stopped him.
+When the ship reached Aultbea in Ross, Cheek sacked Drummond with 24 hours' notice, although she had signed on for two years.
 The firemen, greasers and donkeyman all refused to sail without Drummond, and so did the deck crew.
 Her friend Warner, however, refused to leave the ship, leaving Drummond feeling betrayed.

 Drummond reported the mismanagement of Danae II to the MoWT and Ambrose, Davies and Matthews.
 Cheek's solicitors threatened to sue Drummond for defamation, but no action followed.